sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 Lets call an element GOOD if after partitioning the array of lenght $$n$$ using it, the element lies in between the indices $$n/3$$ and $$2n/3$$ (lies in the middle one third).
 A subroutine to find a GOOD element could be:

+    Choose random element from array
+    If it is GOOD:
+    	return chosen element